 Homemade thin mints are a copycat of the Girl Scout classic cookie with a cream button center.
-Higher in protein and fiber, no refined sugar, vegan and gluten-free.
+An embellished version with a cream filling, they are high in protein and fiber, no and contain no refined sugar.

-Healthy thin mints, easy to munch and higher in protein and fiber than most cookies.
-These copycats of the popular Girl Scout cookie are the perfect afternoon pick-me-up.
+These healthy thin mints are easy to munch and higher in protein and fiber than most cookies.
+They are copycats of the popular Girl Scout cookie that are the perfect afternoon pick-me-up.
 Keep them chilled in the freezer for a ready-to-go stash.
+If you like chocolate snacks and cookies consider my Samoas, or my Milano cookies, Hostess Cupcake recipe and Ding Dongs, and in fact all my copycat treat recipes.

 For the cookies:

-- Almond flour (or all purpose flour + 2 tbsp milk)
+- Almond flour (or all purpose flour + 2 tablespoon milk)

 - Cocoa powder